 However, if you are determined to travel between Rome and Paris, it's about a 14-hour journey that will almost certainly be overnight.
 In this case, a cheap plane ticket is probably better, although taking shorter hops on the train is even better, so spend a day or two in Milan or Lyon on the way instead.

 And of course, if you prefer to stop in various small towns between the big ones, then a Eurail Pass won't pay off, except for the traditional kind for unlimited travel in a given period.

-Once you do a bit of research you’ll quickly learn that train tickets (and almost everything else) are much more expensive in Germany, Netherlands, Denmark, Sweden, Norway, and Finland than they are in Greece, Italy, Portugal, and Spain.
+Once you do a bit of research you'll quickly learn that train tickets (and almost everything else) are much more expensive in Germany, Netherlands, Denmark, Sweden, Norway, and Finland than they are in Greece, Italy, Portugal, and Spain.
 With this in mind, the regional passes can make sense if you are spending time in the south, but the Global Passes almost certainly won't.
 Train tickets in Spain used to be fairly cheap, but in recent years they've added new high-speed trains between the major cities, and these are quite expensive.

 So consider your planned itinerary.
 If more than half of it is in the Mediterranean countries then look into a Regional Pass or just buy tickets as you go, because they tend to be pretty cheap.
 But if you are planning on spending at least half your time in Paris and places to the north of it, then a Eurail Pass is probably a money saver because those tickets are expensive.

 Trains are almost always better than planes

 Until you've experienced the joy of traveling around Europe by train you might be tempted to “maximize” your time by flying low-cost airlines between each city.
 This would be a mistake.
 In order to get truly cheap airfares you have to purchase long in advance, buying non-refundable tickets.
 You might also have to commit to flights in the very early morning or in the late evening, because cheap tickets on convenient flights sell out quickly.